luisaras/luisaras.github.io/README.md

-# Me and My Projects
+# Luísa's Porfolio

 Hi!
-I'm Luísa, a brazilian independent artist, game programmer, and bachelor in Computer Science.
+I'm Luísa Rocha, a brazilian independent artist, game programmer, and bachelor in Computer Science.
 My main interest areas are Game Development, Computer Graphics and Artificial Intelligence.
+Currently pursuing my master’s degree in Artificial Intelligence.

 This is my portfolio.
 The projects I made for my academic courses are published on my main account [luisaras](https://github.com/luisaras), and the ones I make for myself are published on my alternate account [GloamingCat](https://github.com/gloamingcat).